glotzerlab/signac-docs/docs/source/jobs.rst

 That directory is called the *job workspace* and contains **all data** associated with that particular job.
 Every job has a unique address called the *state point*.

-There are two ways to associated metadata with your job:
+There are two ways to access associated metadata with your job:

 1. As part of the :attr:`Job.statepoint` (aliased by :attr:`Job.sp`).
 2. As part of the :attr:`Job.document` (aliased by :attr:`Job.doc`).

-Both containers have the exact same (dict-like) interface and capabilities, both are indexed (that means searchable), but only the former represents the unique address of the job.
+Both containers have the exact same (dict-like) interface and capabilities, both are indexed (that means searchable), but only the state point represents the unique address of the job.
 In other words, all data associated with a particular job should be a direct or indirect function of the *state point*.

 .. important::